sliaskonis/ECE180-High-Performance-Computing/README.md

 Each assignment folder includes detailed instructions for compiling and running the code.
 Refer to the `README.md` inside each folder for assignment-specific details.

-## Contributing

-If you would like to contribute or report any issues, feel free to submit a pull request or open an issue.
-Contributions are always welcome!

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use the code for educational purposes.